TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-3-0.md

 I need to provide my own `onScroll` that abstracts away the details of the paging system.
 However, I want it to behave like `OnScroll` on the underlying div.
 In particular, I want it to be invoked during scroll event processing.
 Then a subscriber can change state in other components to match, before the app is re-rendered.

+## Implementation

+I added an `onScroll` callback to the `VirtualList` props.
+The callback for `VirtualGrid` will have different parameters so can't be in the shared props.

 ```
 export interface VirtualListProps extends VirtualBaseProps {
   ...